ChristinaKappatou/CompSci_Project/README.md

 My final report (Christina_Kappatou_Project_1_CompSci.pdf) also lies there.

-# CompSci Project 2: Neural Networks

-# CompSci Project 3: Bayesian Methods
+# CompSci Project 2&3: Modelling the meridional heat transport at the Top of the Atmosphere, using a Feed Forward Neural Network and Gaussian Process Regression.